wutka/scheml/README.md

 This form of `define` lets you define a global function.
 The items in parentheses are the name of the function and then a list of symbols that are the parameters to the function.
-A function that takes no parameters would just have `(_function-name_)` in this part.
+A function that takes no parameters would just have (_function-name_) in this part.
 The body of the function is a sequence of statements that may use any of the symbols in the function argument list including the function name itself.
+There is no special `return` statement, the return value of a function is just the value returned by the last statement in the function body.
 Example:
 ```
 (define (multiply-by-7 a) (* a 7))